Zero to One

 If you can’t count durable relationships among the fruits of your time at work, you haven’t invested your time well—even in purely financial terms.

 People are so used to exaggerated claims that you’ll be met with skepticism when you try to sell it.
 Only when your product is 10x better can you offer the customer transparent superiority.

 Tesla built a unique brand around the secret that cleantech was even more of a social phenomenon than an environmental imperative.

 Only Ken Howery fit the stereotype of a privileged American childhood: he was PayPal’s sole Eagle Scout.
 But Kenny’s peers thought he was crazy to join the rest of us and make just one-third of the salary he had been offered by a big bank.
 So even he wasn’t entirely normal.

 Apple's value crucially depended on the singular vision of a particular person.
 This hints at the strange way in which the companies that create new technology often resemble feudal monarchies rather than organizations that are supposedly more “modern.”

 We cannot take for granted that the future will be better, and that means we need to work to create it today.

-If you liked this and want to get updated when I write something new, drop your email below.
-You can unsubscribe at any time.
+memes and want to get updated when I write something new, drop your email below.